alfredkam/PHYLO/README.md

 Getting Started
 =====
 Fork it!
 Then let me know if you have a new module or bug fix and ill integrate it in :)
 We use Mariontte!
-You can easily creative an Marionette Itemview to create modules / components.
+You can easily creative an <a href='https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.itemview.md'>Marionette Itemview</a> to create modules / components.

+We've based our boilerplate from this <a href='https://github.com/alfredkam/Boilerplates/tree/master/Marionette'>repo</a>

 Devices Supported
 =====